IBM-Automation-SPGI/apic-pot-v3/Event-EndPoint/lab3/ReadMe.md

 Obtain Event Gateway bootstrap certificate, to be used by the Kafka Consumer clients. <br>
 A set of files with Gateway Bootstrap certificate is already available and provided by instructor in the student resources folder.

-1. Download the Gateway Bootstrap certificate files (*egw-cert.jks*,*egw-cert.p12*,*egw-cert.pem*) from the resources shared box folder
+1. Download the Gateway Bootstrap certificate files (*egw-cert.jks*,*egw-cert.p12*,*egw-cert.pem*) from the resources shared box folder.
+Ignore/close if a promp dialog appears asking to log in.

 	![](./images/setup7.png)